K-1 1991-1993 DVD VHS

 -1hr 50min.
 Q=Master

 Andy Hug vs. Ryuji Murakami 1R 0:39.
-Fantastic KO by Hug, faking te spinning savate then dropping Murakami with his patented kakato otoshi.
+Fantastic KO by Hug, faking the spinning savate then dropping Murakami with his patented kakato otoshi.

 Lucia Rijker vs. Kyoko Kamikaze 2R 0:44.
-Kamikaze was never able to get going.
+Kamikaze was never able to get going, not that she seemed to try to.
 Rijker kept the pressure on, striking whenver Kamikaze wasn't blocking.
 The final knockdown seemed more toward a slip as Kamikaze was trying an uraken, but it was academic by that point anyway.
 Shinobu Kandori presented Rijker with a trophy.

 Phothai Chorwaikool vs. Taiek Kin 5R.
 Kin is one of the most deceptive fighters, which is why he has more success with the uraken than any real fighter I can think of.
 He seems to be backing off then launches a quick attack if his opponent doesn't step forward.
 He's neither a stalker nor a counterpuncher, just kind of hovering at the end of his range and looking of an opening.
 His Thai opponent Chorwaikool is more similar to Kiatsongrit though not as fierce and intimidating, as he's not real active but strikes with accuracy and authority.
 Good, close fight.
 Kin has superb stamina, and when he gets deep into a fight that makes it seem as if he wants it more.
 Good fight.